 The index is maximum (its value is 1) when the individuals of species j are observed at all sites belonging to a single cluster.
-A random permutation procedure of the sites among the site groups is used to test the significance of $IndVal_j$.
+A random permutation procedure of the sites among the site groups is used to test the significance of IndVal_j.
 A correction for multiple testing is necessary before reporting the results when multiple tests (for several species) have been conducted.
 The index can be computed for a given partition of the sites, or for all levels of a hierarchical classification of the sites.
+Urban et al. (2012) proposed an alternative method for calculation of indicator values, based upon a mixture model, which takes into account imperfect detection of species during sampling.